-- Engaging consistently with a CST - Developing a district-wide DCI implementation plan through use of the Implementation Survey - Engaging in district- and building-level professional development, as determined in collaboration with the CST - Utilizing tools (CWIS, SAPP, VLP) to gather information regarding district and building implementation - Participating in the collection of educator data in the form of video recordings, interviews, and surveys (all data collection falls within district policy guidelines) - Participating in regional and state meetings for professional development - Participating in site visits from DESE and your Coaching Support Team (CST) Facilitator - Providing ongoing feedback and recommendations for improving the DCI Framework and process
+- Engaging consistently with a CST - Developing a district-wide DCI implementation plan through use of the Implementation Survey - Engaging in district- and building-level Professional Development, as determined in collaboration with the CST - Utilizing tools (CWIS, SAPP, VLP) to gather information regarding district and building implementation - Participating in the collection of educator data in the form of video recordings, interviews, and surveys (all data collection falls within district policy guidelines) - Participating in collaborative meetings for Professional Development - Providing ongoing feedback and recommendations for improving the DCI Framework and process

-District Continuous Improvement is a wonderful opportunity for Missouri school districts to embrace a systemic approach to districtwide continuous school improvement.
+District Continuous Improvement is a wonderful opportunity for Missouri school districts to embrace a systemic approach to district-wide continuous school improvement.
 District leaders receive support on how to align district-wide efforts that will directly impact student learning...
 Teacher leadership capacity is elevated through leadership training...
 Classroom teachers are provided training and coaching services in their efforts to embed high leverage instructional practices into their daily instruction.
 DCI is a statewide collaborative network that works to ensure that all Missouri districts have access to high-quality professional learning tools to maximize their overall district performance.